-Option 2: You can have the Part D late enrollment penalty automatically deducted from your bank account (Electronic Funds Transfer)
+Option 2: You can have the plan premium automatically deducted from your bank account (Electronic Funds Transfer)

-You can have your late enrollment penalty electronically deducted from your bank account if you choose.
+You can have your monthly plan premium electronically deducted from your bank account if you choose.
 An Authorization Agreement form must be filled out authorizing the plan to draft your premium payment on a monthly basis from your checking or savings account.
 Withdrawals are made on the 10th of the month for that month's coverage.
 Forms must be received no later than the 1st of the month for that month's coverage.
 If the form is received after the 1st of the month, you will need to submit one more payment by check.
-You may cancel the bank draft at any time by submitting a letter to the plan or by calling member services.
+You may cancel the bank draft at any time by submitting a letter to the plan or by calling Member Services.
 You can request an Authorization Agreement form by calling Member Services.

-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: Having your plan premium taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your monthly penalty this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.

-Changing the way you pay your Part D late enrollment penalty
+Changing the way you pay your plan premium

-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
-To change your payment method, You initially select the payment option when completing your enrollment application.
-If you would like to change the way you pay your penalty payment contact Member Services.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+To change your payment method, a form will need to be completed, contact Member Services for further instruction.

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your Part D late enrollment penalty is due in our office by the 25th of the month.
-If we have not received your payment by the 5th day of the following month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within two calendar months.
+Your plan premium is due in our office by the 25th of the month.
+If we have not received your payment by the 5th day of the following month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the penalty you have not paid.
+At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.